cdeck3r/Social-Reporter/README.md

 ## How to setup

+This setup works on Windows machines.
+For using the [software in a docker container](#how-image) please read the section below.

 - All required packages are summarized in requirements.txt.
 Install all these packages:
 ``
 pip -r requirements.txt